UVA-BezzoRobotics-AMRLab/rfn3d/README.md

 ## Parameters
 The system has parameters to adjust the octomap, trajectory generation, and planner logistics.
 These parameters and their descriptions can be found in `./params/params.yaml`

+## TODOS
+* Transform for pointcloud needs to be adjusted in `local_octomap`.
+Currently just adds SE3 position of UAV to pointcloud readings.
+* Add orientation to planner, should be relatively straightforward to achieve this.